Wonderfully tasty and fluffy almond flour pancakes are low carb, keto and gluten free. It’s a very easy recipe, too!

 - 2 tablespoons vanilla extract*

-- In a medium bowl, whisk together the almond flour, baking soda and kosher salt.
+- In a medium bowl, whisk together the eggs, vanilla, milk, stevia and salt.

-- Cook the pancakes about 3 minutes on each side, or until puffed, golden-brown and cooked through.
-Transfer to the prepared baking sheet and place the first batch in the warm oven.
+- Cook the pancakes about 3 minutes on each side, until puffed, golden-brown and cooked through.